openearth/xbeach-docs/docs/xbeach_manual.rst

 Roller energy balance
 ~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: The roller energy balance is implemented
+             in :f:func:`wave_instationary_module/wave_instationary`.

 While the short wave action balance adequately describes the propagation
 and decay of organized wave energy, it has often been found that there